 When Lawrence found a pile of wood in the corner he asked, “What’s this?”
 As the original “10-Minute Window” that revolutionized the industry, it turned out to be a perfect 3D design element for the art.
 There’s a powerful juxtaposition between the 10-Minute Window and the latest Andersen Window.
 The luxury of time enables creative ideas such as this to emerge.

-Andersen used the art to unveil their centennial celebration.
+Andersen unveiled the art to launch their centennial celebration.
 Almost two decades later, the lobby art remains an overview of their story for corporate headquarter tours.

 Andersen used their 100th anniversary art in other ways throughout their centennial year: